 Controlling Lice on your homestead

 There are several different types of lice and lice do not transfer between species.
 So lice that infest the human head, (head lice) will not infect your livestock.
-Also goat lice, won’t infect sheep and chicken lice won’t infect goats.
+Also, goat lice, won’t infect sheep and chicken lice won’t infect goats.
 Typhus fever is a disease that is carried by lice and transferred to humans.
 It is uncommon now.
 Sheep, goat, and chicken lice do not carry typhus.
-However, lice cause fleece loss in wool sheep, and goats.
+However, lice cause fleece loss in wool sheep and goats.
 Anemia from the bites can cause an animal to weaken, and in very young animals death can result, so if you see a lice problem in your livestock, don’t ignore it.
 It won’t go away and will likely get worse.

 Herbal repellents are effective in livestock.
 Scientists in Australia found that a dip in a 2% tea tree oil solution killed 100% of lice on sheep and goats.
 Chickens control their own lice by dust bathing.
 You can increase their success by adding wood ashes to their dusting places.
-To make animals less attractive to lice, spray their top line with a mixture of 1 tsp. tea tree oil and 1 cup of witch hazel.
+To make livestock less attractive to lice, spray their top line with a mixture of 1 tsp. tea tree oil and 1 cup of witch hazel.
 Shake well before use.
-Spray along top line from the base of the neck to the tail head.
+Spray along the top line from the base of the neck to the tail head.

 Lice can be removed from humans and pets using a nit comb, a very fine comb that removes the eggs from the hair shaft.
 To use it first oil the hair and scalp completely in Olive Oil.
 Leave on for at least 1 hour.
 Wash hair or fur well and rinse with a strong vinegar solution.
 1 cup of vinegar to 1 cup of water.
 Then comb the hair carefully to remove any remaining nits.
 The vinegar loosens the nits and makes them easier to remove.
 Add tea tree or lemon verbena to the final rinse to make the host less hospitable to the lice.